End Mountain Top Removal Week – Jun. 6, 2027

 End Mountain Top Removal Week FAQs

-What is the point of mountaintop removal?
+What are the environmental impacts of mountaintop removal?

 How to Observe End Mountain Top Removal Week